HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 filled with resoution.
 “But *it will be a good start*.”

-Serena curtsies to the King one last time, and when she stands back up, the usual enthusiasm of a newly-discovered royal young adult is already back in her posture.
+Serena curtsies to the King one last time, as the usual enthusiasm of a newly-discovered royal young adult returns to her posture as soon as she’s back on her feet again.
 As she gracefully walks past his trusted butler while leaving the room, the king sighs, and calls in the butler who’s still gazing at Serena's back silhouette with a subtly sad expression.

 “Change of plans.
 I need you to do the following…”

+### The Clown

+### The Sorceress